JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 	{"Dref3","sim/operation/sound/interior_volume_ratio",2,{1},{},cdata<void *>: 0x08e40480}
 	}

-There are two subtables for storing dataref values at table index 4 and 5.
+There are two sub-tables for storing dataref values at table index 4 and 5.
 This can be used to, for example, store default dataref values at X-Plane session start and restore them later on or for storing historic dataref values to determine a dataref delta over time.
-The length of these subtables corresponds to the length of the dataref and supports array type datarefs.
+The length of these sub-tables corresponds to the length of the dataref and supports array type datarefs.

 #### 8.2 Reading/Writing from/to Datarefs

 The function `Dataref_Read(intable,subtable,filter)` reads the value of one or all datarefs in a container table from X-Plane.
-The parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be stored in (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and update each dataref from X-Plane.
+The parameter _"intable"_ defines the dataref container table to be used, _"sub-table"_ defines the sub table that the dataref's value(s) is/are to be stored in (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and update each dataref from X-Plane.
 Using the example table above, the function call to update the entire dataref table using storage position 1 at table element index 4 would be: `Dataref_Read(mydrefcontainer,4,"All")`

 Manipulation of the dataref values stored inside the container table is not covered here.

-Writing back values from the container table to X-Plane's corresponding datarefs is done with `Dataref_Write(intable,subtable,filter)`, where the parameter _"intable"_ defines the dataref container table to be used, _"subtable"_ defines the sub table that the dataref's value(s) is/are to be read from (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and write each dataref to X-Plane.
+Writing back values from the container table to X-Plane's corresponding datarefs is done with `Dataref_Write(intable,subtable,filter)`, where the parameter _"intable"_ defines the dataref container table to be used, _"sub-table"_ defines the sub table that the dataref's value(s) is/are to be read from (either index 4 or 5) and _"filter"_ may either be the alias of a specific dataref in the container table or "All" to iterate over the entire container table and write each dataref to X-Plane.
 Again using the example container table above, writing to X-Plane from storage position 2 (table element index 5)  and only updating _"Dref3"_ (the alias of _"sim/operation/sound/interior_volume_ratio"_, see above) would be:
 `Dataref_Read(mydrefcontainer,5,"Dref3")`